mondalayan96/END2-ASSIGNMEN1/README.md

 Where the layers in between the final layer and the layer for which the gradient is being computed, a is the forward output of the neuron before applying activation function, z is the forward output of the neuron after applying activation function.

-Different techniques of weight initialization are as follows: